 I am a _______.
 Can I apply?

-We’re definitely looking for a mix of people, backgrounds, methodologies, fields, professions, etc. for our first gaggle of fellows — not only writers but also folks who make stuff and do things.
-The program is intended to build community, inspire the creation of high-impact projects, and produce outcomes that shape how people think about and engage with data in a networked society.
-We love the idea of engineers working alongside philosophers, journalists debating with lawyers, government professionals on break to find common ground with DIY makers.
+We are definitely looking for a mix of people, backgrounds, methodologies, fields, professions for each class of fellows — not only writers but also folks who make stuff and do things.
+The program exists to build community, inspire the creation of high-impact projects, and produce outcomes that shape how people think about and engage with data in a networked society.
+We love the idea of entrepreneurs working alongside librarians, journalists debating with lawyers, government professionals on break to find common ground with DIY makers.

 Inquiries about the fellowship should be directed to email@example.com.
 Questions about the opportunity or process will not reflect negatively on an application.